aortem/auth0-dart-auth-sdk/auth0-dart-auth-sdk/README.md

 ## Overview

-The **Auth0 Dart Auth SDK** provides seamless integration with Auth0’s OAuth2 and OpenID Connect endpoints for both server‐side Dart applications and Flutter clients.
+The **Auth0 Dart Auth SDK** provides seamless integration with Auth0’s OAuth2 and OpenID Connect endpoints for both server-side Dart applications and Flutter clients.
 With this SDK you can:

-- Perform interactive and non‐interactive authentication flows (authorization code + PKCE, client credentials, ROPC)
+* Perform interactive and non-interactive authentication flows:
+  * Authorization Code + PKCE
+  * Client Credentials (machine-to-machine)
+  * Resource Owner Password Credentials (ROPC)
-- Manage access, ID, and refresh tokens with automatic caching and refresh
+* Acquire, cache, and refresh access, ID, and refresh tokens
-- Securely persist tokens using a pluggable storage backend
+* Securely persist tokens using a pluggable `TokenStorage` interface
-- Integrate with Auth0’s Universal Login widget in Flutter Web
+* Integrate with Auth0 Universal Login in Flutter Web
-- Call Auth0 Management and custom APIs with on‐behalf‐of tokens
+* Call Auth0 Management and custom APIs with on-behalf-of tokens

-Whether you’re building a Dart web service, a Flutter mobile app, or a Flutter web client, this SDK handles the heavy lifting of Auth0 authentication so you can focus on your application logic.
+Whether you’re building a Dart backend, a Flutter mobile app, or a Flutter web client, this SDK handles the heavy lifting of Auth0 authentication so you can focus on your business logic.

 ---

 ## Features

-- **Unified Auth Flows**
+* **Unified Auth Flows**
-  - Authorization Code + PKCE (recommended for Flutter & Web)
-  - Client Credentials (machine‐to‐machine)
-  - Resource Owner Password Credentials (ROPC)
+  Support for PKCE, client credentials, and ROPC—one SDK for all your needs.

-- **Token Management**
+* **Token Management**
-  - Automatic caching of access, ID, and refresh tokens
-  - Expiration checks and silent refresh using refresh tokens
+  Automatic caching, expiration checks, and silent refresh using refresh tokens.
-  - Helper to decode and verify JWT claims

-- **Secure Storage**
+* **Secure Storage**
-  - `TokenStorage` interface with built-in `FileTokenStorage` and `MemoryTokenStorage`
-  - Easily implement your own secure backends (Keychain, SecureStore, database)
+  `TokenStorage` interface with built-in `FileTokenStorage` and `MemoryTokenStorage`; implement your own backend (Keychain, SecureStore, database).

-- **Flutter Web Support**
+* **Flutter Web Support**
-  - Built-in integration with Auth0’s Universal Login via `Auth0WebWidget`
+  Out-of-the-box integration with Auth0’s Universal Login widget; handles redirects and code exchange.
-  - Handles redirect callbacks and code exchange automatically

-- **Management API Helpers**
+* **Management API Helpers**
-  - Acquire Auth0 Management API tokens using client credentials
-  - Built-in client for common endpoints: user management, roles, permissions
+  Acquire Auth0 Management API tokens via client credentials and call common endpoints (user management, roles, permissions).

-- **Extensible & Configurable**
+* **Extensible & Configurable**
-  - Customize HTTP client, logging, timeouts, caching behavior
+  Customize HTTP client, logging, timeouts, and JSON serialization.
-  - Plug‐in your own JSON serializers or use the built-in `json_serializable` models

 ---